-My guest this week Sara Happ and I touch on her love for beauty, media and entrepreneurship, and how this led to her taking a groundbreaking idea into fruition.
+Sara Happ’s love for beauty, media and entrepreneurship is inspiring, and it led to her taking a groundbreaking idea into fruition.
 Through the founding and management of her lip brand, Sara Happ Inc, she was able to see her vision come to life!

 |Announcer||Welcome to Where Brains Meet Beauty®, hosted by Jodi Katz, founder and creative director of Base Beauty Creative Agency.|

 |Jodi Katz||Hey everybody, it's Jodi Katz, your host of Where Brains Meet Beauty® Podcast.
 Welcome back to the show.
 This week's episode features Sarah Happ, She's the founder and CEO of Sara Happ.
 And if you missed last week's episode, it featured Jeremy Soine, he's the CEO of Face Reality.
 Hope you enjoy the shows.|